On April 15, 1862, the western-most "battle"

 forward against the remaining Confederate cavalry troopers, who laid down heavy

-fire, killing and wounding four more Union soldiers, including the impetuous
+fire, killing and wounding four more Union soldiers, including the young

 trading shots with the Confederates until late afternoon, when they withdrew